 # 8 – It’s All Over Now

-Originally recorded by The Valentinos (and written by Bobby and Shirley Womack) it is the Stones’ 1964 cover which has become the most famous version of this song.
+Originally recorded by The Valentinos (and written by Bobby and Shirley Womack) it is the Rolling Stones‘ 1964 cover which has become the most famous version of this song.
 The band first heard the track during their first North American tour and immediately decided to cover it, recording their version just over a week later.
 Legend has it that Bobby Womack was not happy with the band recording the song, but, upon receiving his royalty check a few months later, stated that the band could use any song they wanted.

-Whilst the original version is far more upbeat and (slightly) better produced, the Stones version is – of course – infinitely cooler, brimming with that understated Stones magic.
-It’s All Over Now is one of many covers by the Stones which is infinitely superior to the original, it’s no surprise it becomes the band’s first UK number one single.
+Whilst the original version is far more upbeat and (slightly) better produced, the Rolling Stones version is – of course – infinitely cooler, brimming with that understated Rolling Stones magic.
+It’s All Over Now is one of many covers by the Rolling Stones which is infinitely superior to the original, it’s no surprise it becomes the band’s first UK number one single.

 # 7 – Come On

-Furthermore, despite its auspicious status as the group’s debut release, the track is notable because the band themselves are clearly not particularly keen on.
+Furthermore, despite its promising status as the group’s debut release, the track is notable because the band themselves are not particularly keen on.
 The song is thought have only been performed nine times throughout the band’s decade-spanning career, although they did perform it in 2013, the first time in 48 years, to celebrate its fiftieth anniversary.

 # 6 – Jumping Jack Flash